roemerkleerebezem/rkpython/README.md

 # rkpython

 ## Description
-Module containing some general purpose functions, such as a timer,
+Module containing some general purpose functions.

 ## Installation
 Use